linnarsson-lab/loompy/README.md

 The method will always perform both t-SNE and PCA and store the resulting coordinates as new column attributes _tSNE1, _tSNE2, _PCA1 and _PCA2.

+PCA will be performed incrementally (i.e. without loading the entire matrix), and t-SNE will be performed on the top principal components.
+Thus the full dataset is never loaded into memory.